Skip to content

 8. Southern Illinois University Carbondale

-SIU Carbondale is known for its programs in aviation, business, and engineering, along with a strong arts presence.
+SIU Carbondale is known for its aviation programs (Aviation Management and Flight is one of the most selective programs on campus and among the most respected in the nation), automotive technology, cinema and photography, and engineering.
+The Aviation Flight program trains commercial pilots on campus and feeds directly into regional and major airlines.
+SIU also has a highly regarded School of Medicine and forensic sciences programs.
 Students with a 3.0 GPA fit well within its admissions range, especially if they show academic growth or a specific career interest.
-The campus balances research opportunities with a welcoming, first-generation–friendly culture.
+The campus balances research opportunities with a welcoming, first-generation–friendly culture, and SIU has been expanding merit aid for both in-state and out-of-state students to boost enrollment.

 • Location: Carbondale, IL